idfive/Developer-Documentation/docs/general/decoupled-cms.md

 This approach enables content to power multiple channels - websites, mobile apps, digital displays - from a single source while delivering superior performance and user experiences.
 This strategy is also sometimes referred to as the COPE model (Create Once, Publish Everywhere).

+As you will see below, there are a few diffent nuances, it is not always an "all or nothing" approach.

 ## When to Choose Decoupled Architecture

 ### Ideal Scenarios